-Figure 4.
-Detection performance of Drebin and related approaches.
+Table 2.
+Detection rates of Drebin and anti-virus scanners.

-malware and benign functionality.
+Finally, we remove samples labeled as adware from our dataset, as this type of software is in a twilight zone between malware and benign functionality.
 The final dataset contains 123,453 benign applications and 5,560 malware samples.
 To the best of our knowledge, this is one of the largest malware datasets that has been used to evaluate a malware detection method on Android.